-- Participate in vigorous exercise and activities that stimulate or “jostle” the prostate, such as bike riding, motorcycling, and riding a horse, ATV, or tractor, or getting a prostatic massage for 48 hours before your test.
+- Participate in vigorous exercise and activities that stimulate or “jostle” the prostate, such as bike riding, tennis, motorcycling, and riding a horse, ATV, or tractor, or getting a prostatic massage for 48 hours before your test.

-- Schedule your PSA test to be done for at least six weeks after undergoing any of the following procedures: prostate biopsy, transurethral resection of the prostate (TURP), urethral catheter, cystoscopy, or any other procedure that involves the prostate.
+- Schedule your PSA test to be done for at least six weeks after undergoing any of the following procedures: prostate biopsy, transurethral resection of the prostate (TURP), urethral catheter, cystoscopy, or any other medical procedure that involves the prostate.
 If you are in doubt about the possible impact of any procedure on your PSA test, talk to your doctor.

 - Schedule a PSA test if you have a urinary tract infection.
 A bacterial infection in the urinary tract can cause PSA levels to rise temporarily.
 If you are not sure if you have a urinary tract infection, have a urine test before your PSA test to make sure.
 If you do have a urinary tract infection, you should wait at least six weeks after you have completed your antibiotic treatment before you have your PSA test.